Information for Authors

 - Consolidated Standards of Reporting Trials (CONSORT) 2010 guidelines and checklist (when reporting on randomized controlled studies).

 - Use MTN templates (for posters and oral presentations):

 - Include an acknowledgement statement of the MTN and NIH’s support for the work, with reference to the applicable award numbers, and a disclaimer:

 Submit publication draft for all review/approval steps and revise accordingly:

 Submit draft directly to co-authors.

-Submit draft to FHI 360 representative who will then coordinate the reviews with the Protocol Publication Committee, IND Sponsor, and Manuscript Review Committee.
+Submit draft to FHI 360 representative who will then coordinate the reviews with the Protocol Publication Committee, Product Developer, and Manuscript Review Committee.

 View the Manuscript Review Committee recommendations via Datavision website:

 Upon obtaining final approval from the Manucsript Review Committee, submit the approved publication to the target venue.

 Upon acceptance/publication (for manuscripts) conduct necessary steps to ensure the publication will meet the NIH Public Access Policy.